flagbit/Magento-FilterUrls/README.md

 Mechanism
 ---------

 The layer filter items try to load a SEO friendly URL from the database.
-If it not exists it will be created automatically.
+If it does not exists it will be created automatically.

-An addtional router will take care of the rewrite magic for those special URL's.
-We use some rewrite's here to hook ourselfs into Magento's layered navigation system.
+An addtional router will take care of the rewrite magic for those special URLs.
+We use some rewrites here to hook ourselfs into Magento's layered navigation system.
 So beware of this behavior.